-- the potential impact of the UK's decision to leave the EU may result in challenges to the economy and public sector funding and changes in legislation: - a. we managed this risk by monitoring developments, the Scottish Government and the Information Commissioner's Office and providing input into areas where potential changes to legislation may be required.
-If we have insufficient resources this could have an impact on our ability to meet KPIs and performance targets. - b. we anticipate the direct impact on us will be minimal in terms of the uncertainties involved, the risk level remains high.
+- the potential impact of the UK's decision to leave the EU may result in challenges to the economy and public sector funding and changes in legislation: - a. we managed this risk by monitoring developments, actively engaging with the SPCB, the Scottish Government and the Information Commissioner's Office and providing input into areas where potential changes to legislation may be required.
+If we have insufficient resources this could have an impact on our ability to meet KPIs and performance targets. - b. we anticipate the direct impact on us will be minimal in terms of workforce and funding but, given the uncertainties involved, the risk level remains high.